junxit/us-congress-bills-116/metadata.md

 - 2019-07-17 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 3494.
 - 2019-07-17 — The previous question was ordered pursuant to the rule.
 - 2019-07-17 — The title of the measure was amended.
 Agreed to without objection.
+- 2019-07-18 — Received in the Senate and Read twice and referred to the Select Committee on Intelligence.